Logotype for Vale S.A.

 Executive summary

-• Iron ore sales and shipments rose 4% year-over-year despite a 4% drop in production, supported by inventory use and operational excellence initiatives; S11D mine delivered record Q1 output.
+• Iron ore sales and shipments rose 4% year-over-year, supported by inventory use, despite a 4% drop in production due to weather and planned mine schedules; S11D mine delivered record Q1 output.

-• Base Metals/Energy Transition Metals segment saw copper and nickel production each increase 11% year-over-year, with copper output at its highest Q1 level since 2020 and Base Metals EBITDA more than doubling.
+• Base Metals/Energy Transition Metals segment saw copper and nickel production each increase 11% year-over-year, with copper output at its highest Q1 level since 2020 and EBITDA more than doubling.

-• Strategic partnership with GIP and Aliança Energia to create an asset-light renewables business, with Vale retaining 30% of the JV and receiving $1 billion in cash proceeds.
+• Strategic partnership with GIP and Aliança Energia to create a renewables JV, with Vale retaining a 30% stake and receiving ~$1 billion in cash proceeds; major divestment of 70% of Aliança Geração de Energia S.A. for R$4.8 billion.

-• Over $250 million invested in decarbonization and circular mining initiatives, with nearly 13 million tons of iron ore recovered via tailings reuse.
+• Over $250 million invested in decarbonization and circular mining initiatives, with nearly 13 million tons of iron ore recovered via tailings reuse and 94% of key communities covered by relationship plans.

 Financial highlights

-• Pro forma/adjusted EBITDA reached $3.2 billion, down 8–9% year-over-year, mainly due to a 16% drop in iron ore prices, partly offset by cost reductions and higher sales volumes.
+• Pro forma/adjusted EBITDA reached $3.2 billion (US$3.1 billion), down 8–9% year-over-year, mainly due to a 16% drop in iron ore prices, partly offset by cost reductions and base metals performance.

 • Iron ore C1 cash costs (excluding third-party purchases) fell 11% year-over-year to $21/ton; all-in costs dropped 7% to $54.4/ton, the lowest Q1 all-in cost since 2022.